jeremyfelt/TunnelTasks/README.markdown

 * You'll want at least 2 servers setup to test - one for production, one for staging.

 * PHP's Secure Shell2 (http://php.net/manual/en/book.ssh2.php) is required.
 So far no replacement on a Windows box.

+## Get It Working Now

+* On 'production' server, download, extract latest version of WordPress
+* On 'production' server, create a database with credentials for WordPress
+* On 'production' server, install WordPress
+* On 'staging' server, create the web directory for staging
+* On 'staging' server, create a databse with same WordPress credentials
+* On 'staging' server, move config.php.sample to config.php, modify variables.
+* On 'staging' server, run example.php
+* Production WordPress install should now be available (barely) in the staging web directory.